Aditi3/news-app-example/README.md

 ## 👋 Introduction

-Application demostrating fetching of top headlines from [NewsAPI.org](https://newsapi.org/docs) and usage of Core ML for categorisation of news articles.
+Application demonstrating fetching of top headlines from [NewsAPI.org](https://newsapi.org/docs) and usage of Core ML for categorisation of news articles.

 ## 📄 License